Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Tools for the proofs -- Mathematical preliminaries from the SCI hierarchy

 We wish to investigate the constructibility of optimal neural networks in the theory of underdetermined systems.
-That is, investigate the existence of training algorithms that obtain a neural network that approximates the inverse of the linear mapping $A$ well.
+That is, investigate the existence of training algorithms that \MG{produce} a neural network that solves the computational problem stated in \eqref{problem}.
 To do this we need the notion of breakdown epsilons.

-\begin{defn}[Strong and probabilistic strong breakdown epsilons] Given a computational problem \\ $\{\Xi,\Omega,\mathcal{M},\Lambda\}$, the strong breakdown-epsilon $\epsilon_{\mathrm{B}}^{\mathrm{s}} $ is given by
+\begin{defn} (Strong and probabilistic strong breakdown epsilons \cite[Definition 8.18 and Definition 8.28]{comp}).
+Given a computational problem $\{\Xi,\Omega,\mathcal{M},\Lambda\}$, the strong breakdown-epsilon $\epsilon_{\mathrm{B}}^{\mathrm{s}} \: \in [0,\infty]$ is given by